-A: A plurality of affirmative votes of the holders of our outstanding shares of common stock represented and entitled to vote at the meeting is necessary to elect each director nominee.
+A: A plurality of the votes cast is necessary to elect each director nominee.
 You may indicate on your proxy card or in your voting instructions that you desire to withhold authority to vote for any of the director nominees.
-Since director nominees need only receive a plurality of affirmative votes from the holders represented and entitled to vote at the meeting to be elected, a vote withheld or a broker/nominee non-vote regarding a particular nominee will not affect the election of such director nominee.
+Since director nominees need only receive a plurality of the votes cast to be elected, a vote withheld or a broker/nominee non-vote regarding a particular nominee will not affect the election of such director nominee.